 Lastly, Citizens United did not create the concept of “money = speech,” or more properly stated, the spending of money as a form of constitutionally protected speech.
 That precedent was first hinted at in another Supreme Court ruling, Buckley v.
 Valeo, in 1976, and formally established as precedent in a later case, First National Bank of Boston v.
 Bellotti, in 1978.
 However, taken together, these rulings, and several others, laid the foundation for the ruling in the Citizens United case.
 Without the precedents established by those and several other Supreme Court decisions, the Justices on this Court would not have had the foundation upon which to rest their ruling in Citizens United.

 Citizens United did not establish corporate personhood but it was grounded in corporate personhood.
 It did not establish the concept of money as speech, but was grounded in money as speech.
 Citizens United did not create the problem of extreme wealth acting as a corrupting influence on elections, it merely made it worse… much worse.
-And while it may not have led to massive donations to super PACs by corporations, it further codified all legal fictions (including PACs, for-profits, non-profits, unions, NGOs, incorporated cities and more) as “natural” persons with constitutional rights.
+And while it may not have led to massive donations to super PACs by corporations, it further recognized all artificial entities (including PACs and super PACs, for-profit corporations, non-profits, unions, NGOs and more) as effectively “natural” persons with constitutional rights.

-The reason so many people are upset by this ruling is that it shouldn’t be as easy as going to LegalZoom to create an immortal artificial entity that has all the same unalienable rights (but none of the same responsibilities) as living, breathing citizens.
+The reason so many people are upset by this ruling is that it shouldn’t be as easy as going to LegalZoom to create an immortal artificial entity that has all the immunities of limited liability plus the same unalienable rights as living, breathing citizens, without any of the responsibilities or penalties that ordinary people can face when they violate the law.
 People opposed to the Citizens United ruling believe individual rights should be, and traditionally have been, preeminent in the U.S. Constitution.
 As a matter of principle, this is neither a conservative nor a liberal position — it is a Constitutional truth that the Supreme Court has been steadily eroding for more than 120 years.
 If that isn’t judicial activism, the phrase has no meaning.